 1. Keywords, Keywords, Keywords!

-Let’s face it:You may have all the other modern marketing tools at your convenient disposal, but without a proper investment into keyword research, strategy and rankings, you won’t go as far.
+Let’s face it:You may have all the other modern digital marketing tools at your convenient disposal, but without a proper investment into keyword research, strategy and rankings, you won’t go as far.
 A Content Gap Analysis is best at this.
 Its sole purpose is to find you the proper keywords you need, as they relate to your specific business, all while both using and tracking them in their best function.
 Remember that the old tricks of “keyword stuffing” no longer work.
 We now live in a faster, smarter, “pickier” and more advanced generation and must get current with the times, tricks and trends altogether – or fall behind in all aspects.

 2. Customer Retention and Continual Satisfaction!

 Nothing hurts more than seeing your best customers discontinue business with you, simply because your worst competitors have made them a more suitable offer elsewhere.
 Don’t let it happen to you.
 When you strategize with Content Gap Analysis, learning its every interior move, you can then offer your client the information needed to “fill in those gaps”.
 Perhaps these clients and customers of yours have a personal or business need that you don’t currently supply, but with analyzing those missing gaps, you can immediately tailor to such needs.
 It’s all about the customer, after all, and – as they say – “the customer is always right”.

 Having the right information of which gaps you need to fill can also allow you to ‘up’ your marketing strategy a bit as well, and here’s what we mean: Knowledge equals power, which equals action!
 When you know what your top consumers need that you don’t offer, find a way to offer something of that nature, or something greatly similar.
 But throw in a little twist at the end: a compelling call to action, an offer they “simply can’t refuse”!

 More to Note – Concluding Thoughts on the Matter at Hand